 Same as the start point

-The meeting point for the Great Ocean road and Philip Island tour is 570 Flinders St, Melbourne VIC 3000, where you will meet between 7:15 and 7:30am.
+The meeting point for the Great Ocean road and Phillip Island tour is 570 Flinders St, Melbourne VIC 3000, where you will meet between 7:15 and 7:30am.
 Day 1:

 On the first day, the Great Ocean Road tour will begin from Port Campbell.
 En route, you will be visiting some famous tourist destinations like: